microsoft/MicrosoftTeamsHealthcareBotApplication/docs/portal/portal.md

 2. You can also upload it to your tenant's app catalog, so that it can be available for everyone in your tenant to install.
 See [here](https://docs.microsoft.com/en-us/MicrosoftTeams/manage-apps)

-3. Install the end-user app (the BookARoom-enduser.zip package) to your users.
+3. Install the end-user app (the HealthcareTeamsBot.zip package) to your users.